 Council for Exceptional Children

-The purpose of this chapter is to advance the education of individuals with exceptionalities and to promote related educational, scientific, and charitable purposes.
+The purpose of this student chapter is to advance the education of individuals with exceptionalities and to promote related educational, scientific, and charitable purposes.
+The student chapter assists and provides support to CEC in all its efforts on behalf of persons with exceptionalities.

 DigiVal (Digital Valley Club)